kaustubh-ai/Starbucks-Offer/README.md

 ### 2.1.
 Data Cleaning

-Notebook `1_Data Cleaning` contains the code for general cleaning of the data, like dealing with NaN values and renaming column names
+Notebook `1_Data Cleaning.ipynb` contains the code for general cleaning of the data, like dealing with NaN values and renaming column names

 <a id='ml_pipeline'></a>

 ### 2.2.
 EDA

 EDA stands for Exploratory Data Analysis where insights about the data are gathered using data analysis techniques and various statistics are discovered, usually accompanied by graphs and charts.
-This is contained in the notebook `2_EDA`
+This is contained in the notebook `2_EDA.ipynb`

 <a id='flask'></a>

 ### 2.3.
 Modelling

-The final notebook `3_Modelling` consists of combining all the datasets and using the `RandomForestClassifier` to generate predictions about which customer should get the offer based on various parameters.
+The final notebook `3_Modelling.ipynb` consists of combining all the datasets and using the `RandomForestClassifier` to generate predictions about which customer should get the offer based on various parameters.

 ***